openminted/omtd-publisher-connector-harvester/README.md

 # Publisher connector harvester

 ## Technical documentation

-[Documentation](tech-documentation/Documentation.md) how the omtd-publisher connector works, how to build, instantiate, deploy and run.

 In this section you will find all the related [documentation](tech-documentation/Documentation.md) on how to work with the connector; how to build the software modules, instantiate, deploy and run the connector.

 ## Expertise directory on Machine Access to Scholarly Publications
 That section provides a summary on how to access scientific content from scholarly publishers.
 More specifically:

 * Illustrates the importance of this connector in the TDM field